BG3-Community-Library-Team/bg3-community/Information/Meshes/Vertex-Painting-Meshes.md

 The faces you selected will now be colored cleanly.
 You can turn on Flat shading to see it more clearly.

 ![vertexpaintingmeshes_endresult.png](/information/meshes/vertex-painting-meshes/vertexpaintingmeshes_endresult.png)

+# Troubleshooting

+If your vertex paint still doesn't work in game...

+- Make sure you are using a VertCut compatible shader.
+Usually, compatible shaders will have `VertCut` in the name.
+- Make sure the `SupportsVertexColorMask` line in your VisualBank mesh definition is set to `True`.
+- Make sure you copied the correct hex code from this article and then flood-filled it in Blender.
+Color picking from other painted meshes doesn't seem to work.